Time-multiplexed layer reuse for physical neural networks: Results

-One of ReLaX-Net's distinctive features is its controlled repetition of weights, bridging characteristics of both RNNs and DNNs.
-Specifically, being different from a multilayer perceptron (DNN), ReLaX-Net reuses some weights like a RNN.
-Here, we demonstrate how repetitive use of multiple weights affects the performance on ReLaX-Net.
-In Fig.~\ref{fig:repetition}, we vary the number of layers $L_{\rm{T}}$ when the number of distinct sets of weights $L_{\rm{W}}$ is kept.
-For generality, we conducted the investigation on different $L_{\rm{W}}$ values.
-Fig.~\ref{fig:repetition} {$\mathbf{a}$($\mathbf{b}$)} shows the example case when the number of unique weight matrices $L_{\rm{W}}$ is $2$ ($3$).
-Both plots show that a few repetitions result in better performance than the non-repetition baseline (the gray dashed line).
-Notably, changing $L_{\rm{T}}$ does not change the number of trainable parameters - the performance gains are purely thanks to repeating weights, which also helps to make the network deeper (see the top of Fig.~\ref{fig:repetition})
+One of TIDAL-Net's distinctive features is its controlled repetition of weights, bridging characteristics of both RNNs and DNNs.
+Specifically, being different from a multilayer perceptron (DNN), TIDAL-Net reuses some weights like an RNN.
+Here, we investigate how repetitive use of multiple weights affects the performance on TIDAL-Net.

+Figure~\ref{fig:fixlayer}{$\mathbf{a}$} and {$\mathbf{b}$} show 2D color plots of the error rate and test loss, when varying $L_{\mathrm{T}}$ and $L_{\mathrm{W}}$.
+Red colors indicate lower performance, while dark green indicates good performance.
+Change the number of total layers $L_{\mathrm{T}}$, i.e., changing how often layers are reused, does not change the total parameter count.
+Meanwhile, adding unique layers ($L_{\mathrm{W}}$) increases the number of parameters.
+The diagonal of $L_{\mathrm{W}}=L_{\mathrm{T}}$ represents the case of an MLP-like resnet with no layers reused.
+Conversely, the bottom row $L_{\mathrm{W}}=1$ corresponds to a single layer being reused multiple times, i.e., a stateless RNN.